 CP503 – Second Reminder About Unpaid Taxes

 The IRS delivers all correspondence via registered mail with a signature required.

-If you somehow missed all these notices, decided to ignore them, or just don’t have the money to pay your tax debt and are now in a panic, don’t worry.
+If you somehow missed all these notices, decided to ignore them, or just don’t have the money to pay your back taxes and are now in a panic, don’t worry.
 Yes, a CP504 form is serious and the language used may sound harsh, but you still have time to pay your delinquent taxes or otherwise take action.

 If you receive a CP504 form, you should take action immediately.
-Don’t wait or procrastinate, because tax debt doesn’t go away on its own.
+Don’t wait or procrastinate, because back taxes don’t go away on their own.
 However, even though the IRS has filed the notice of its intent to levy your state tax refund or other property, no levies or liens have been placed on your funds or properties yet.

-If you have the money to pay your outstanding tax debt, pay the bill online, immediately, by ACH direct debit through your bank account or using a debit or credit card.
+If you have the money to pay your outstanding back taxes, pay the bill online, immediately, by ACH direct debit through your bank account or using a debit or credit card.
 Additional fees may apply if you use a card, but they will be less than the consequences you’ll face if you ignore this important tax notice.

 You can also pay your late taxes by check or money order using the enclosed payment coupon and mailing it to the address listed on the bill.
 If you mail the payment, it’s a good idea to call the number on the CP504 notice so the IRS can halt further collections.

 As tax forms go, a CP504 form is serious business.
 The IRS plans to issue a levy against your state tax refund and seize the money to cover your unpaid federal taxes.